Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 ###What this covers

 I'm the kind of person who doesn't always understand *big words*.
 The redux docs to me, use a lot of these.
-I'd like to make everything seems as simple as possible so that you can wrap your head around it.
+I'd like to make everything seem as simple as possible so that you can wrap your head around it.
 After all, how hard can it be to understand [2kb's of code ;)](http://redux.js.org/).
 We will go through the process of setting up our app, from installing node, to creating our package.json and understanding how that works.
 If you understand that, and I'm sure a vast majority of your do, skip ahead to where we [start building the app](#more-setup).
-Just make sure you [add every npm module we'll be using](https://github.com/Legitcode/redux-tutorial/blob/master/package.json) first.
+Make sure you [add every npm module we'll be using](https://github.com/Legitcode/redux-tutorial/blob/master/package.json) first.

 **P.S.**
 All of the code below is [on github](https://github.com/Legitcode/redux-tutorial)